Amos-Chen98/neo-planner/README.md

 The parameters of the octomap_server is defined in `src/planner/launch/map_server_onboard.launch`

-### 2. Object tracking
+#### 3.1.2 Object tracking

-updated 08/20/2023

-This is an application of the planner: using the planner to perform object tracking while avoiding obstacles.
+This is an extended application of the planner: using the planner to perform object tracking while avoiding obstacles.

-Step 1: launch QGC
+Step 1: launch QGC.

 Step 2: Launch the following files: